Regularity of the Schramm-Loewner evolution: Up-to-constant variation and modulus of continuity: Introduction

 The Schramm-Loewner evolution (SLE) was first introduced by Schramm \cite{sch-sle} in 1999 as a candidate for the scaling limit of curves in statistical physics models at criticality.
 Soon afterwards it was proven that the SLE indeed describes the limiting behavior of a range of statistical physics models, including the uniform spanning tree, the loop-erased random walk \cite{lsw-lerw-ust}, percolation \cite{smi-cardy}, the Ising model \cite{smi-ising,cs-ising}, and the discrete Gaussian free field \cite{ss-dgff}.
 Schramm argued in his work that SLE is the unique one-parameter family of processes satisfying two natural properties called conformal invariance and the domain Markov property, and he denoted the parameter by $\kappa>0$.

 In this paper we will study the regularity of SLE.
 We first present some measures of regularity for general fractal curves in Section \ref{sec:quantify} along with previous results for SLE.
-Then we state our main results of Section \ref{se:results}, and finally we give an outline of the paper in Section \ref{se:outline}.
+Then we state our main results of Section \ref{se:results}, we discuss consequences for discrete models in Section \ref{se:discrete}, and finally we give an outline of the paper in Section \ref{se:outline}.